lambda2/moon_raker/README.rst

 -----------------------

 Only basic validators are included but it is really easy to add your own.
-Create a new initializer with a subclass of Apipie::Validator::BaseValidator.
+Create a new initializer with a subclass of MoonRaker::Validator::BaseValidator.
 Two methods are required to implement this - instance method :code:`validate(value)` and class method :code:`build(param_description, argument, options, block)`.

-When searching for the validator +build+ method, every subclass of Apipie::Validator::BaseValidator is called.
+When searching for the validator +build+ method, every subclass of MoonRaker::Validator::BaseValidator is called.
 The first one that returns the constructed validator object is used.

 Example: Adding IntegerValidator